If it’s been a few months since that bike saw the outside of your garage, why not tune it up and welcome the warm weather with a family bike ride?

 Belmont Lake State Park — West Babylon

 This trail winds around Belmont Lake in what used to be the estate of August Belmont, who raised thoroughbred horses on the property.
-Enjoy the scenery on this 3-mile, mixed-terrain loop.
+Enjoy the scenery on this three-mile, mixed-terrain loop.
 Take some time on the playground or continue with a pedal boat rental.

 Cathedral Pines County Park — Middle Island